-- But using sleep mode for extended periods might cause serious trouble.
+- You should know that using sleep mode for extended periods might cause serious trouble.

 Powering off your Windows 10 device isn’t always recommended, especially if you want to increase your productivity and keep your data and programs running in the background so that you may quickly resume work where you left off.

-If you want to skip the power off/power on sequence, you can put your Windows 10 system in sleep mode.
+If you want to skip the power off/power on sequence, you can put your Windows 10 system in.

 Many users reported they sometimes could not wake their devices from sleep mode.
 Basically, if they aren’t using their devices for several hours, the computer will not wake from sleep mode unless a force restart is being applied.

-So, how can one fix this Windows 10 issue?
+So, what is there to do when the computer monitor won’t wake up from sleep on Windows 10?
 Well, in this guide, we will explore a few troubleshooting solutions that will help you to fix this problem.

-What can I do if my PC won’t wake up from sleep?
+What can I do if my computer monitor won’t wake up from sleep on Windows 10?